mattwojo/webvr/webvr-docs/input.md

 ```

 ## Gamepad
-Traditional, 0DOF, 3DOF & 6DOF controllers are all exposed via the navigator.getGamepads() array.
-Since the specification does not state anything about a minimum or maximum length for the array, nor the order in which elements appear, it is safest to assume all browser vendors implement it differently (and guess what, they do!).
+Traditional, 0DOF, 3DOF, and 6DOF controllers are all exposed via the [`navigator.getGamepads`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getGamepads) array.
+Since the [gamepad spec](https://w3c.github.io/gamepad/#dom-navigator-getgamepads) doesn't state anything about a minimum or maximum length for this array, nor the order in which elements appear, it is safest to assume all browsers implement it differently (and guess what, they do!).

-It is especially important when dealing with gamepads to make no assumptions whatsoever on the type, ordering or number of devices that will be returned returned in the array.
-As an example, Windows Mixed Reality users may be using [motion controllers](https://developer.microsoft.com/en-us/windows/mixed-reality/motion_controllers) or a gamepad to navigate the browser in VR; they will expect those controllers to continue working once they enter a WebVR immersive session.
+It's especially important when dealing with gamepads to make no assumptions on the type, ordering, or number of devices that will be returned in the array.
+For example, Windows Mixed Reality users may be using [motion controllers](https://developer.microsoft.com/en-us/windows/mixed-reality/motion_controllers) or a gamepad to navigate the browser in VR; they will expect those controllers to continue working once they enter a WebVR immersive session.

-You experience can easily determine the capability of all of the plugged in devices using the [pose](https://w3c.github.io/gamepad/extensions.html#partial-gamepad-interface) property on the gamepad.
-It is bad practice to to look at the `gamepad.id` property for this purpose.
+Your experience can determine the capability of all of the plugged in devices using the [`pose`](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad/pose) property of the gamepad.
+It is bad practice to look at the [`gamepad.id`](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad/id) property for this purpose.

 ```javascript
 if (gamepad.mapping === 'standard')